JuliusHuizing/master-thesis-ds/errors.md

   - can we reuse some of the camera movements we wrote for colmap creation?
   - verify that cameras.json make sense
-[ ] try disabling pruning in dreamgaussian...
+[ ] try disabling pruning in dreamgaussian... but actually the logs of SuGAr say you should...
 [ ] try another run and see if it improve results
 [ ] Read / Understand the many outputs SuGar Produces
   - different colmap dirs?